 2. Get a Vietnam Tourist Visa Pre-Approval Letter Online

-My cousin came to meet us in Vietnam, and unlike us, he did not get his Vietnam tourist visa pre-approved online before coming.
+My cousin personally thought this was one of the most important Vietnam travel tips to know.
+He did not get his Vietnam tourist visa pre-approved online before coming.
 As a result, he had to wait over an hour to get visa approved at his airport.

 Avoid waiting at the airport any longer than you have to by getting a pre-approval letter online before you come!